100 Notable alumni of

 -

 Nikola Jean Caro MNZM is a New Zealand film, television, and music video director and screenwriter.
 Her 2002 film Whale Rider was critically praised and won a number of awards at international film festivals.
-She directed the 2020 live action version of Disney's Mulan, making her the second female and the second New Zealand director hired by Disney to direct a film budgeted at over $100 million.
+She directed the 2020 live action version of Disney's Mulan, making her the second woman and the second New Zealand director hired by Disney to direct a film budgeted at over $100 million.
 Caro's works ranged from music videos, commercials, television dramas, and films, etc.

 -